On weighted Bergman spaces of a domain with Levi-flat boundary: Applications

 Now we collect all the holomorphic functions $\{ I(\psi_{N,j}) \}_{N,j}$.
-It is clear in view of our discussion in \S\ref{sect:proof} that this is a complete orthogonal basis of $A^2_\alpha(\Omega)$.
+It is clear in view of our discussion in \S\ref{sect:proof} that they form a complete orthogonal basis of $A^2_\alpha(\Omega)$.
 The computation in the proof of Proposition \ref{convergence} yields

-for $\psi \in H^0(\Sigma, K_\Sigma^{\otimes N})$, hence, $\{ \sqrt{\Gamma(\alpha + 2)}/\pi\sqrt{4g-4} \} \cup \{ I(\psi_{N,j})/\sqrt{\pi c_{N,\alpha}} \}_{N \geq 1, j}$ is a complete orthonormal basis of $A^2_\alpha(\Omega)$.
+for $\psi \in H^0(\Sigma, K_\Sigma^{\otimes N})$, hence, $\{ \sqrt{\Gamma(\alpha + 2)}/\pi\sqrt{4g-4} \} \cup \{ I(\psi_{N,j})/\sqrt{\pi c_{N,\alpha}} \}_{N \geq 1, j = 1, 2, \dots, d_N}$ is a complete orthonormal basis of $A^2_\alpha(\Omega)$.
 We therefore obtain the expression for the Bergman kernel

 \end{proof}